leticianakajima/machine_learning_a2/README.md

 # machine_learning_a2
-Learned how to use Naive Bayes (including runtime) and Bag of Words broadly, Laplace Smoothing, Random Forests and K-means clustering.
+Naive Bayes (including runtime) and Bag of Words broadly, Laplace Smoothing, Random Forests and K-means clustering.

 You can view the full report [here](doc/a2report.pdf).